tsangiotis/tsangiotis.github.io/_posts/2020-03-17-coronavirus-and-chill.md

 <p>In this big fat book that can get you through the pandemic, Ayn Rand tries to communicate her theory of Objectivism.
 It expresses the advocacy of reason, individualism, and capitalism, and depicts what Rand saw to be the failures of governmental coercion.</p>

-<p>You will have pretty strong opinions about her be it positive or negative.
-One of those of course but maybe.
-Either case you will not regret reading the book.</p>
+<p>Some people treat her words like gospel.
+Others say she is a complete asshole.
+This ensures that you will not regret reading this book.</p>

 <p>There is a 3 part movie based on this book.
 Complete garbage.
 Don't even try.</p>
 </td>